phetsims/phet-info/doc/phet-software-design-patterns.md

 Try to keep related options groups together, both for instantiation and `merge` statements.
 For examples, if you have several options related to a11y, keep them together, don't interleave them with other options.

+In some cases, it is important to keep track of whether an option was passed in (and hence externally managed) or not passed in (and hence locally managed).
+Locally managed components may require disposal, etc. For example, see NumberProperty and its usage of whether RangeProperty is passed in as an option.

 ### Nesting

 If using composition for your class, and you want to pass options into a subcomponent, you can nest